microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 - type ". oraenv" to set the oracle environment
 - enter "oradb01' as the ORACLE_SID
 - Type "sqlplus \ as sysdba" to connect to the database
+- Once you are in sqlpus, type the following commands:
 - SHUTDOWN IMMEDIATE;
 - STARTUP MOUNT;
 - ALTER DATABASE ARCHIVELOG;